-Considering, that in the CZ NPF there were four Deployment measures mentioned, all under discussion, it is evident that actions have been taken and some progress has been made towards the uptake of AF infrastructures in the CZ Republic.
-The CZ NIR reports that, in the implementation period 2017-2020, 375 rapid recharging stations, 444 normal recharging stations, 13 LNG and 4 hydrogen refuelling stations have either been built, or are under construction or have been assigned for construction.
+Considering, that in the CZ NPF there were four Deployment measures mentioned, all under discussion, it is evident that actions have been taken and some progress has been made towards

 The CZ NIR also reports that "some businesses have also responded to the calls announced by the European Commission under the Connecting Europe Facility.
 In 2020, support from this source should lead to the construction of 149 rapid charging stations and 10 ultra-rapid charging stations on the corridors of the TEN-T Core Network".